SFTtech/openage-data/doc/styleguide.md

 * Unit models don't have to be historically accurate.
 * Models should be recognizable and not be too similar to other unit models.
-* Parts of the armor has to be reserved for the player colors.
+* Parts of the armor have to be reserved for the player colors.
 Make sure that all 8 supported colors work with your model.
-* Make sure that the above rules are guaranteed **for every angle** the unit can face.
+* Also make sure that the above rules are guaranteed **for every direction** the unit can face.

 ### Animations

-* Attack animations should be clearly visible **from every angle** the unit can face.
+* Attack animations should be clearly visible **for every direction** the unit can face.
 * You should provide the following animations for each unit:
   * idle
   * walking
   * attacking
   * dying
   * decaying
-* Try to make animations as short as possible.
+* Try to fit the length of an animation to the units attack speed.

 ## Sounds